algolia/jekyll-algolia/docs-src/src/how-it-works.md

 # How does this work?

+This page will give you a bit more insight about how the internals of the plugin are working.
+This should give you more context to better understand the various options you can configure.

+## Extracting data

 The plugin will work like a `jekyll build` run, but instead of writing `.html` files to disk, it will push content to Algolia.
 It will go through each file Jekyll would have processed in a regular build: pages, posts and collections.